martindbp/lazybug/README.md

 This project is for learning Chinese from TV and movies.
 While other functionality might grow out of it, this is priority number one.
 Things like learning how to write is best left for other apps.

-4. Open Data Format
+4. Open Data and Format

+The user should own their data, it should be easily exported.

 Work towards an open data format for Chinese learning activity (impressions and SRS) to enable interoperability between apps.
 Today, a major inefficiency for learners is splitting their data between apps.
 A unified format/place for data would enable much more efficient scheduling for Spaced Repetition Systems, ranking of content etc.

+5. Works Offline

+The parts of the app that don't depend on a network (e.g. viewing videos) should work offline.

-5. Copyright
+6. Copyright

 This project provides content based on fair use doctrine:

 1. "the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;"
-   Interpretation: Lazybug is freely availble and open source and could thus be seen as non-commercial
+   Interpretation: The full functionality of Lazybug is freely available and open source and could thus be seen as non-commercial educational in nature
 2. "the nature of the copyrighted work;"
    Interpretation: the content is merely a written down and augmented version of what the user hears and sees (through hard or soft-subs) on the page.
 Google already does this when translating whole websites for end users.
 3. "the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and"
    Interpretation: videos themselves are not hosted nor copied, only the subtitles
 4. "the effect of the use upon the potential market for or value of the copyrighted work."
    Interpretation: the project does not include subtitles for work that is illegally provided, e.g. only on legal sites like Youtube.com and Bilibili.com.
 The project does not interfere with ads or paid subscriptions.
-It also does not include subtitles where they affect the creator financially, such as when PDF scripts are provided for Patreon supporters or available after paid subscription.
+It also does not include subtitles where they could affect the creator financially, such as when PDF scripts are provided for Patreon supporters or available after paid subscription.

+## DMCA

+If you own the copyright to content hosted on lazybug.ai and it is being used inappropriately, please notify us at martin@lazybug.ai.

+## Contributing

+If you're interested in contributing to the project, here are some possible areas:

+  * Processing shows - Finding good shows
+  * Frontend (Vue.js / Quasar) - Design improvements, code cleanup and bug fixes very welcome
+  * Machine Learning (Python, PyTorch, Segmentation, OCR, NLP) - There are plenty of interesting ML projects and improvements for processing videos and subtitles

+Some work items may be found in the Github issues of this project, but before starting on anything please reach out to me@martindbp.com with details of your skillset and what you'd like to help out on.

+## Reporting Bugs

+If you have a Github account you can open an issue here, or you can create a new topic on the [forum](https://discourse.lazybug.ai/) (requires Lazybug account) with the category "Site Feedback and Bugs".

 ## General Project Structure

+NOTE: this document is currently incomplete, as I'd adding to it as I revisit the different parts of the codebase.

 This project consists of a number of different high-level parts:

 1. Algorithms to extract Chinese captions from video, and process them in various ways, like performing sentence segmentation and word disambiguation.
 These algorithms are mostly implemented in Python.
 2. A web app to watch videos, interact with and learn vocabulary, discuss and ask questions about content.
-The frontend is written in JS and Vue, the backend in Python
+The frontend is written in JS and Vue.js, the backend in Python.
-3. A browser extension for viewing videos that cannot be embedded into the web app
+3. A browser extension for viewing videos that cannot be embedded into the web app.
+The codebase is shared with the JS web app.

 # Code and development details